Adaptive Optics Imaging Breaks the Central Caustic Cusp Approach Degeneracy in High Magnification Microlensing Events: Abstract

 \section{Abstract}

-We report new results for the gravitational microlensing target OGLE-2011-BLG-0950 from adaptive optics (AO) images using the Keck observatory.
-The original analysis by \cite{choi:2012a} reports degenerate solutions between planetary and stellar binary lens systems.
-This is due to a degeneracy in high magnification events where the shape of the light curve peak can be explained by a source approach to two different cusp geometries with different source radius crossing times.
+We report new results for the gravitational microlensing target OGLE-2011-BLG-0950 from adaptive optics (AO) images using the Keck Observatory.
+The original analysis by \cite{choi:2012a} {and re-analysis by \cite{suzuki:2016a}}\, report degenerate solutions between planetary and stellar binary lens systems.
 This particular case is the most important type of degeneracy for exoplanet demographics, because the distinction between a planetary mass or stellar binary companion has direct consequences for microlensing exoplanet statistics.
-The 8 and 10-year baselines between the event and the Keck observations allow us to directly measure a relative proper motion of $4.20\pm 0.21\,$mas/yr, which confirms the detection of the lens star system and directly rules out the planetary companion models that predict a ${\sim}4 \times$ smaller relative proper motion.
-The combination of the lens brightness and close stellar binary light curve parameters yield primary and secondary star masses of $M_{\rm A} = 1.12^{+0.06}_{-0.04}M_{\sun}$ and $M_{\rm B} = 0.47^{+0.04}_{-0.03}M_{\sun}$ at a distance of $D_L = 6.70^{+0.55}_{-0.30}\,$kpc, and a primary-secondary projected separation of $0.39^{+0.05}_{-0.04}\,$AU.
-Since this degeneracy is likely to be common, the high resolution imaging method described here will be used to disentangle the central caustic cusp approach degeneracy for events observed by the \textit{Roman} exoplanet microlensing survey using the \textit{Roman} images taken near the beginning or end of the survey. \\ \textit{Subject headings}: gravitational lensing: micro, binary systems \\
+The 8 and 10-year baselines allow us to directly measure a relative proper motion of $4.20\pm 0.21\,$mas yr$^{-1}$, {confirming }the detection of the lens star system and {ruling }out the planetary companion models that predict a ${\sim}4 \times$ smaller relative proper motion. {The Keck data also rules out the wide stellar binary solution unless one of the components is a stellar remnant. } The combination of the lens brightness and close stellar binary light curve parameters yield primary and secondary star masses of $M_{\rm A} = 1.12^{+0.11}_{-0.09}M_{\sun}$ and $M_{\rm B} = 0.47^{+0.13}_{-0.10}M_{\sun}$ at a distance of $D_L = 6.70^{+0.55}_{-0.30}\,$kpc, and a projected separation of $0.39^{+0.05}_{-0.04}\,$AU. {Assuming the predicted proper motions are measurably different}, the high resolution imaging method described here {can} be used to disentangle {this} degeneracy for events observed by the \textit{Roman} exoplanet microlensing survey using \textit{Roman} images taken near the beginning or end of the survey. \\ \textit{Subject headings}: gravitational lensing: micro, binary systems \\